The Dangers Of Spotted Lanternflies

 Signs for spotted lanternfly damage include:

-In addition to damaging vegetation and crops, the spotted lanternfly also excretes large amounts of honeydew, which can attract other pests and lead to the growth of sooty mold.
+In addition to damaging vegetation and crops, the spotted lanternfly also secretes large amounts of honeydew, which can attract other pests and lead to the growth of sooty mold.

 Are Spotted Lanternflies Harmful To Humans?